Ninja-Squad/ninja-squad.github.com/_posts/2019-11-01-angular-localize.md

 If you want to load another set of translations, you can call `clearTranslations()` and then load the other translations.

-Note that if no translation is found, `$localize` simply displays the original string.
+Note that if no translation is found, `$localize` simply displays the original string, and logs a warning in the console:

+    No translation found for "6480943972743237078" ("You have 10 users").

 What happens if you have some dynamic expression in your template string?